Sky Bridge

 The Sky Bridge

-An orbital launch system
+An orbital mass driver launch system

 The Sky Bridge employs a sophisticated suspension support system comprising high-strength cables, meticulously upheld by cutting-edge electric plasma jet engines.
 These engines gracefully elevate a launch tube into the stratosphere, effectively replacing the conventional first-stage rocket propulsion for orbit-bound missions.

-A total of twelve electric plasma jet engines adroitly provide vertical thrust, thereby lifting not only themselves but also the approximately 500 feet of tether extending between each pod.
-To reach an altitude of 45,000 feet at a 45-degree angle, a total of 90 pods are meticulously positioned.
-As these pods ascend to higher altitudes, their power requirements increase to compensate for the rarified atmosphere.
+A total of twelve electric plasma jet engines working together to provide vertical thrust, thereby lifting not only themselves but also the approximately 500 feet of tether extending between each pod.
+To reach an altitude of possibly 45,000 feet at a 45-degree angle, a total of 90 pods are evenly positioned.
+As these pods ascend to higher altitudes, their power requirements increase to compensate for the thinner atmosphere.
 To address this challenge, advanced hybrid motors, combining fuel and oxidizer, are contemplated for the higher-altitude pods, each equipped with dedicated pumps for fluid transport.

-Crucially, the tether remains structurally sound, supported by a secondary line furnished with support wires, operating in a manner akin to a suspension bridge.
-For the launch vehicle en route to orbit, additional energy is imperative.
-This entails the integration of a compact liquid or hybrid engine, complemented by a straightforward cold gas thruster system.
 Furthermore, supplementary thrusters are strategically positioned at the tether's extremity to maintain tautness and ensure overall system stability.

+The Tether will be made of woven high strength composite materials and will be supported by secondary lines furnished with support wires, operating in a manner akin to a suspension bridge.
+For the launch vehicle to circularize its orbit the projectile will need a compact liquid or hybrid engine, complemented by a simple cold gas thruster system.